Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

 #### `public abstract int GetCellType(int row, int col)`
 Returns the "color" of piece at the given row and column.
 This should be between 0 and NumCellTypes-1 (inclusive).
 The actual order of the values doesn't matter.

+#### `public abstract int GetSpecialType(int row, int col)`
+Returns the special type of the piece at the given row and column.
+This should be between 0 and NumSpecialTypes (inclusive).
+The actual order of the values doesn't matter.

 #### `public abstract bool IsMoveValid(Move m)`